 Frequently Asked Questions

-Frequently Asked Questions Adam Stradt Cedar Rapids Realtor Cedar Rapids Iowa Real Estate Homes For SaleI have listed here questions I get pretty frequently.
-I will be updating these as time goes on or as new questions come in.
-If you have a question that is not here, but would like to get it answered contact me (Adam Stradt) here.
-I will reply back to you, and post the question here for others to use in the future.
+Frequently Asked Questions Cedar Rapids Iowa REALTOR®Below are questions I get asked frequently (obviously).
+I will be updating these as time goes by and new questions come in.
+If you have a question that is not here, contact me.
+I will reply back to you and post the question here for others to reference in the future.

 Questions and Answers

-A: It is what a buyer is willing to pay for your home.
-A good REALTOR® will be able to put together a detailed report giving a range of what the home is worth or going to sell for either for a buyer or seller.
-You could also get an appraisal done which should give you a go indication as well.
+A: Market value is what a buyer is willing to pay for your home.
+A REALTOR® will be able to put together a detailed report giving a range of what the home is worth.
+This can be done for both buyers and sellers.
+You could also get an appraisal which should give you a good indication as well.
 If you are a buyer, an appraisal will be done for your financing | mortgage after you have an accepted offer on a home.

-A: Yes and No. Depending on what loan | mortgage program you are doing you can ask for between 3-6% for concessions to cover the costs of getting your financing | mortgage.
-If you end up asking for more money than you need then the only money you can get back is what you put down for earnest money.
+A: Yes and No. Depending on what loan | mortgage program you are doing, you can ask for between 3-6% for concessions to cover the costs of getting your financing | mortgage.
+If you end up asking for more money than you need, the only money you can get back is what you put down for earnest money.
 The rest will go back to the seller.
-Any money that is passed under the table is fraud and helped create some of the mortgage mess you see today in the papers, in my opinion.
-There are other programs you can use like a down payment assistance that the seller can fund for you.
+Any money passed under the table is fraud and such activities were what helped create some of the mortgage mess.

 Q: What are concessions?